TheLokj/HEATraN/README.md

 To cite this project, please refers to:

-`Daher R., Naid El Djoudi L., Lesage L., Dauchel H. (2025).
+`Daher R., Naid El Djoudi L., Lesage L., Solène P., Dauchel H. (2025).
 HEATraN. [https://github.com/TheLokj/HEATraN].`

 Please also cite the authors of the packages used by HEATraN and listed above.